payxn-io/tonxn/README.md

 ```
 -Deposit Collateral and Borrow pUSD: Users can deposit TON, DOGS, and bridged majors (BTC, ETH, SOL) as collateral.
+-They then can mint pUSD, a stablecoin pegged to the USD, against these deposits.

 ```